MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 We want to emphasize that these color cuts are \emph{not} designed for actual target selection, but only to support our \emph{assumptions} for a more optimistic high-$z$ LSS tracer selection in the 2030s.
 For the clustering forecasts, we adopt the bias model of $ugr$-dropout LBGs in \cite{Wilson2019}:

 where $A(m) = -0.98 (m - 25) + 0.11$ and $B(m) = 0.12 (m - 25) + 0.17$, with $m$ being the rest-frame UV magnitude.

-LBG will be the highest priority target for the dark time program of MUST.
-However, based on the empirical estimation of the required exposure time (e.g., \cite{Wilson2019, Mainieri2024}) for LBG and the results from recent DESI campaigns (e.g., \cite{Ruhlmann-Kleider2024, Payerne2024}), successfully recover redshifts down to $r\sim 24.5$\,mag or deeper is still a challenging task for a 6.5~m telescope.
+LBG will be the highest-priority target for MUST's dark time program.
+However, based on the empirical estimation of the required exposure time (e.g., \cite{Wilson2019, Mainieri2024}) for LBG and the results from recent DESI campaigns (e.g., \cite{Ruhlmann-Kleider2024, Payerne2024}), successfully recovering redshifts down to $r\sim 24.5$\,mag or deeper is still a challenging task for a 6.5~m telescope.
 Not only does this challenge require a careful review of scientific requirements to guide the design of the scientific instruments, but it also motivates us to investigate an improved selection strategy that focuses on LBG with a clear Ly$\alpha$ emission line.
 As the throughput of the telescope, fiber, and detector all drop significantly toward the blue end at $\lambda < 4500$\,\AA{}, we expect the redshift success rate for $u$-dropout to also reflect this at $z < 2.5$.
 Given that we have not yet included the BX selection with a high target density, in principle, MUST should be able to guarantee the 3D tracer density for cosmology at $z < 2.5$.
-More importantly, despite the uncertainties around the fiber assignment and redshift efficiencies for LBG, the contrast between our optimistic and conservative target density estimation should make our cosmological forecast more realistic for MUST.
+More importantly, despite uncertainties in the fiber assignment and redshift efficiency for LBG, the contrast between our optimistic and conservative target density estimates should make our cosmological forecast more realistic for MUST.